The Heart of New England - Subscribe Today - It's Free!

 Last June, an old college friend invited me and two others to visit for a

-us had corresponded regularly over the years, but we’d not been in the
+had corresponded regularly over the years, but we’d not been in the same

-“The sunsets are spectacular and you’re sure to see moose at this time of
+sunsets are spectacular and you’re sure to see moose at this time of year,”

-year,” promised my friend.
-Moosehead Lake in west central Maine has 400
+promised my friend.
+Moosehead Lake in west central Maine has 400 miles of

-our friend’s SUV and went in search of a moose.
-Not even two miles down
+friend’s SUV and went in search of a moose.
+Not even two miles down the

-the road we spotted a solitary moose foraging on an overgrown logging
+road we spotted a solitary moose foraging on an overgrown logging road

-road adjacent to the main road.
-The moose slowly raised her head as we
+adjacent to the main road.
+The moose slowly raised her head as we pulled to

 She was neither regal nor majestic, not like the moose on my bathroom rug.